fcavalcantirj/simplebreathscore.com/README.md

 ## 🎯 Development Prompt

-The initial development prompt and requirements that guided the creation of this project can be found in [docs/prompt.md](docs/prompt.md).
+The initial development prompt and requirements that guided the creation of this project can be found in the [GitHub repository](https://github.com/fcavalcantirj/simplebreathscore.com/blob/main/docs/prompt.md).

 ## 👥 Contributing